A typical practice in structuring commercial real estate transactions is a joint venture between two parties:

 Why is this distinction important?
 Because it means that the company you’re investing with (let’s call them the Aggregator) can tell you “Hey, we don’t charge acquisition fees” or “No profit sharing waterfall here” all the while misleading you that the real estate operator that ultimately manages the asset does charge those fees.

-You invest with Aggregator (who charges an asset management fee of 1% per year on equity) and raises a total of $9,000,000.
-Aggregator takes that capital and invests in a joint venture with Sponsor, who contributes $1,000,000 of equity.
+- Aggregator – sponsor relationship: Aggregator then takes that capital and invests in a joint venture with the sponsor, who contributes $1mm of equity.

 No Hidden Fees

-That’s what we mean when we say “No. Hidden.
-Fees.”
+That’s what we mean when we say Streitwise has no hidden fees.

 Investing with Streitwise means you own your percentage interest of the REIT’s portfolio – without further layers of fees and profit sharing squandered to third-party sponsors.
 We are the sponsor and we only charge 3% up-front and 2% ongoing.
 Simple, easy, fair.